MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 The main prerequisite for using FACILE-RS in a software repository is a CodeMeta metadata file, which can for example be generated using the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/).

-The Python scripts that compose FACILE-RS are detailed in \autoref{tab:cluster}.
-While each of these scripts can be used individually and executed manually, FACILE-RS was designed to be used within an automated workflow like [GitLab CI/CD pipelines](https://about.gitlab.com/topics/ci-cd/), used for automating software development workflow via a continuous and iterative process.

 \begin{table}[!ht]
 \vspace{5mm}
 \centering